 What is this?

 Kore wa eiwa jiten desu.

 Katsute, kono atari wa shizukana tokoro deshita.

 This neighborhood was once a quiet place.

-Spelling Note: Katsute means “once” and it can alternatively be spelled as 嘗て.
+Spelling Note: Katsute means “once” and can alternatively be spelled as 嘗て.

 Kono hebi wo koroshimashita.

 I killed this snake.

 Spelling Note: The noun hebi meaning “snake” can alternatively be spelled as 蛇.